dantleech/blog/content/posts/2026/05-19-day-21/index.md

 least got some cheese and an apple which should tide me over for a climb or two.
 I'm heading towards the Col de Mont Genèvre (there may be other options, but I feel I'm comitted at this point).
 It's the "easiest" of the passes but most importantly it's the one that's open.

-There seems to be more snow in this part, the Penser Joch pass was around 2000m and hardly any snow, but from what I can gather there is significant snow at that altitude and on May 22nd multiople roads are "opened" by way of driving huge snow blowing machines over the pass to clear the way.
+There seems to be more snow here than when crossing from Austria, the Penser Joch pass was around 2000m and hardly any snow, but from what I can gather there is significant snow at that altitude and on May 22nd multiople roads are "opened" by way of driving huge snow blowing machines over the pass to clear the way.

 The weather is good and today has been a good day.

 > I've just finished a Bruschetta.
 It's not quite a pizza but something like a
 > margehritta on toast.
 I also have a wonderful medium glass of strong 7% beer